 What is Business Modernization?

-Business Modernization is a project that combines leading technology with the reimagining of existing business processes to transform the way WVU will work in the future.
-Assisted by the Enterprise Resource Planning (ERP) platform Workday, we will find ways to retire outdated practices and shadow record-keeping systems, leverage automation, effectively integrate data, and become more efficient with our limited resources.
+Business Modernization is a project that combines leading technology, Workday, with the reimagining of existing business processes to transform the way WVU works.
+Over the next several years, we will retire outdated and inefficient practices and shadow record-keeping systems, leverage automation, effectively integrate reliable data, and become more efficient with our limited resources.

 Anyone who uses WVU’s current financial and human resource management tools such as MAP and Applaud will ultimately benefit from this transformation.
-Processes that are undocumented, opaque or confusing will be simplified and standardized, and employees will have easier access to their information.
-Business Modernization will help create a modern workplace with 21st century processes and systems.
+Future business processes will be simplified, consistent and standardized across the WVU system.

 What is Workday?

-Workday is a modern, multi-faceted software platform that will streamline the way WVU does business by replacing multiple finance and human resources legacy systems with one.
+Workday is a modern, multi-faceted software platform that will streamline the way WVU does business by replacing multiple finance and human resources legacy systems like MAP and Applaud with one unified platform.
 The new Enterprise Resource Planning (ERP) system will give employees easier access to and control over their information.

 Why do we need a new finance and human resources system?